-Specimen Type and Priority
+Specimen type and priority

-Little is known about pathogenic potential and transmission dynamics of MERS-CoV.
-To increase the likelihood of detecting infection, lower respiratory specimens (sputum, endotracheal secretions, or bronchoalveolar lavage) are preferred based on current data they are the most likely to provide positive results.
-When a lower respiratory specimen is not possible, combined nasopharyngeal and oropharyngeal (NP/OP) specimen is recommended.
-Additional specimens such as blood, and serum should be collected on presentation and when convalescent; stool may also be collected at the discretion of the treating physician.
+To increase the likelihood of detecting infection, lower respiratory specimens (sputum, endotracheal secretions, or bronchoalveolar lavage) are preferred such as blood, and serum should be collected on presentation and when convalescent.
+Collection of stool and urine is also recommended.